keval101/keval101/README.md

 ## 🚀 About Me

-> *“Code is my canvas, Angular is my brush, and every pixel is a new story.”*

 - 👨‍💻 **Frontend Developer (3.5+ years) specializing in Angular (2+)**
 - 🏆 Designed and shipped high-quality, responsive, and user-centric web applications
 - 🤝 Collaborative team player, Agile enthusiast, and mentor to budding devs